-Consider a simple room heating system.
-The sensor measures the temperature in the room.
-The dial on the thermostat allows you to set the temperature you want the room to be at.
-Two major processes exist in this scenario.
-When the furnace is on, heat flows from the furnace to the room1.
-The room is also always losing heat to the outside.
-When the temperature in the room falls below the temperature set point on the dial, the furnace will turn on to heat the room.
-When the temperature in the house rises above the temperature set point, the furnace will turn off, and the continued heat loss from the room to the outside eventually causes the temperature of the room to drop below the set point.
-This behavior was encoded by hand, so that we did not have to make any particular commitments to the sources of lag or delay in the system, hysteresis in the set point, or any of a number of factors that would have been required in a correct first principles model of the situation.
+Figure 3.
+Similarity-based qualitative simulation for the water level regulation system point, the furnace will turn off, and the continued heat loss from the room to the outside eventually causes the temperature of the room to drop below the set point.
+This behavior was encoded by hand, so that we did not have to make any particular commitments to the sources of lag or delay in the system, or any of a number of factors that would have been required in a correct first principles model of the situation.
 This enables us to see whether a partially understood situation might still be used for prediction.
+Figure 3 chart 2 summarizes the behavior for the heating system.
+Starting from any state, the behavior of the home heating system takes the path shown in the six states loop of Figure 3.